seekdavidlee/Eklee-Azure-Functions-GraphQl/Documentation/Connections.md

 # Other notes

 * The Connection concept is currently ONLY supported with the use of CosmosDb.
-It is not available in other types of Data Sources.
+It is partially supported in Azure Table Storage and not available in other types of Data Sources.
 We will be adding the other Data Sources shortly.
 * It can potentially get complex if you decide to find all the best friends a few more levels deep.
 This has the effect of slowing down the response time as a query is executed for each level.